Intro

 Does God’s grace allow for sin?

-Today we will seek for the answer to this.
-And as we do that we should remember that when taken out of the context scriptures can be misused to justify pretty much anything.
-People twist the bible to fit their view of life instead of letting God change their way of thinking.
-So, let’s consider the context of the scriptures as well as let’s open our heart for God to speak to us, encourage and even convict us as necessary.
-Because we know it’s not to hurt us, but to give us life.
+Today we will seek the answer to this question.
+And as we do so we should remember that when taken out of the context scriptures can be misused to justify pretty much anything.
+People twist the bible to fit their view of the world instead of letting God change their way of thinking.
+Let’s not be this kids of people and consider the context of the scripture and let’s open our hearts for God to speak to us, encourage and even convict us as necessary.
+We should not be afraid to pray this kind of prayers because we know that even when God has to exercise correction it’s not to hurt us, but to give us life.

 Rewind

-I like to approach studying the bible same as I approach painting - Every new coat should overlap previous one around 50%.
-It’s not like I’m doing it intentionally, it’s just happen.
-Let’s rewind a couple verses and start at the end of our previous scripture.
+I’ve notices that my approach to bible study is very similar to painting - Every new coat should overlap previous one around 50%.
+And that is how you get 100% coverage without blind spots.
+It’s not like I’m doing it intentionally, it’s just happens.
+So, let’s rewind a couple verses and start at the end of our previous passage.

 Romans 6:14(NIV)